angular/angular/src/lib/input/input.md

 ### Prefix and Suffix

-HTML can be included before, and after the input tag, as prefix or suffix.
+HTML can be included before and after the input tag, as a prefix or suffix.
 It will be underlined as per the Material specification, and clicking it will focus the input.

 Adding the `mdPrefix` attribute to an element inside the `md-form-field` will designate it as the prefix.
 Similarly, adding `mdSuffix` will designate it as the suffix.